keybraker/csd-wiki/ΜΑΘΗΜΑΤΑ/ΗΥ-225/cheatsheet.md

 | B | 13 | 3
 | ... | ... | ...

-##### This cache is fully associative as it is really small, and we want it to be fast
+##### This cache is fully associative as it is really small, and we want it to be fast and with a small miss ratio

+## Page size >= Way size ?

+Our page size has to be >= Way size which is the reason we want bigger page sizes.
+If not done you can have different pointers pointing to the same physical memory.
+If you have two different pointers, pointing to the same physical memory, but pointing to different entries in the cache, then you will be in trouble.
+This happens because memory mapping is done page by page.
+So both pointers will have the same offset into a page, but the page numbers can be different.
+One pointer can have an even page number, one an odd page number.
+If your cache is bigger than a page, for example two pages, then two pointers with an even and an odd page numbers would point to different cache entries, exactly what we want to avoid.